 - Aim the clubhead at your intended target (or slightly open relative to your target).

-- Close your body in respect to the target (body right of your target).
+- Close your body with respect to the target (body right of your target).
 A line drawn from the back of your back foot to the front of your front foot would point to the left of your goal.

 - Swing the club along your body’s path, making sure the clubface is pointed at your goal at impact.